MehdiMahmud79/Markup-Generator/README.md

   },
   {
     type: "input",
-    message: "Hopw to contribute in this project?",
+    message: "How to contribute in this project?",
     name: "Contribute",
   },
   {